jimibue/react-with-rails-facts-sp22/README.md

 # REACT ...

   - Routes/Component/Nav (React Router UI/UX)
-    - Form (new/edit)
+    - ThingForm (new/edit)
-    - Facts = list all facts
+    - Things = list all things
-    - Fact - render a single fact
+    - Thing - render a single thing
-    - FactShow - render a single fact on it own page (React Router)
+    - ThingShow - render a single fact on it own page (React Router)
   - CRUD in our Provider
      - axios calls (api call to interact with rails)
      - updating our state